IceMints/hackathon-portfolio/README.md

 ## Description

 Working as a team, we created a portfolio website using Flask.
-The website uses dynamic links and is scaled for more projects or team memebers.
+The website uses dynamic links and is scaled for more projects and team memebers.
 After forking the project, I added Flask FlatPages and Frozen to include a blog section.
-Then I deployed the website as a service with an AWS instance in a docker container.
+Then deployed the website as a service with AWS instance in docker containers.

 ## Visuals
 (updated 6/19/2021)